|DATE:||April 26, 2012|

 We encourage state agencies that have established an earlier completion date to consider providing sponsors additional time to complete review and reclassifications.

 We apologize for any inconvenience this may have caused.
-State agencies should direct any questions concerning this guidance to the appropriate Food and Nutrition Service regional office.
+State agencies should direct any questions concerning this guidance to the appropriate FNS regional office.

 Child Nutrition Division